-- In a large microwave-safe bowl, melt butter and peanut butter together on high for one minute (or until butter is melted).
-Stir in sweetener and vanilla extract until smooth.
+- In a large microwave-safe bowl, melt the butter and peanut butter together.
+Stir in the sweetener and vanilla extract until smooth.

 - Add the peanut flour and stir until a stiff dough forms.
-Add more if your dough still seems wet or goopy.
+Add more flour if your dough seems too sticky to roll into balls.

-- Roll dough into 1 inch balls and place on prepared baking sheet.
-Place in freezer until firm, about 1 hour.
+- Roll the dough into 1 inch balls and place on the prepared baking sheet.
+Freeze until firm, about 1 hour

-- Place chocolate and cocoa butter or butter in a heatproof bowl set over a pan of barely simmering water.
-Stir until smooth.
+- Place the chocolate and cocoa butter in a heatproof bowl set over a pan of barely simmering water.
+Stir until melted and smooth.

-- Drop frozen cookie dough balls in chocolate and use a fork to roll around to coat.
-Lift out and tap fork firmly against the side of the the bowl to remove excess chocolate.
+- Drop the frozen peanut butter balls in chocolate and use a fork to roll around to coat.
+Lift out and tap the fork firmly against the side of the the bowl to remove excess chocolate.